Last Updated on February 16, 2026 by George Pavlopoulos

 Other than that, there’s little sightseeing to do on the island.
 However, there’s a famous church in Schinoussa, the Panagia Akathi.
 The church is a typical Cycladic church, and you will most likely come across it while walking around the island.

 Last but not least, there’s also a small boat offering tours around the island.
 Its name is Aeolia, and it starts from the port of Schinoussa.
-The schedule seems to vary depending on the season; therefore, ask your hotel owner for its schedule.
-Sometimes, Aeolia offers tours to nearby islands too.
+The schedule varies by season; ask your hotel owner for it.
+Sometimes Aeolia offers tours to nearby islands as well.

 How to budget for Schinoussa

 Schinoussa is not as cheap as one might expect.
-The island attracts mid to upscale tourists, and together with the lack of facilities, it has become a rather pricey destination.
+The island attracts mid- to upscale tourists, and, together with limited facilities, it has become a rather pricey destination.
 Of course, you don’t expect something as costly as Mykonos or Santorini, but the prices are often on the steep side for an island this size.

-You won’t need a car in Schinoussa, and if you feel tired one day, you can always hitchhike.
-If you can cope with the heat, make sure to walk instead of using a car and enjoy the spectacular views.
+Lastly, you won’t need a car in Schinoussa, and if you feel tired one day, you can always hitchhike.
+If you can cope with the heat, walk instead of driving and enjoy the spectacular views.
 Buy some water, and always have a light snack in your bag.
 Schinoussa is one of these rewarding destinations that you discover at an easy, relaxed pace.

 More about Schinoussa: A balcony to infinity & Iraklia, the island I couldn’t visit